 values, number of missing values, minimum, maximum, range, sum, median,

 mean, standard error, and confidence intervals.
-The action
+The

-argument to set
+argument determines which variables to

 # Summarize exposure data